mikolmogorov/Ragout/doc/INSTALL.md

 	python2.7 setup.py install

-This also will install all necessary python dependencies, if neded.
-Otherwise, you can install them manually using *pip* or your OS-specific package manager.

-You also can specify installation prefix:
+If you don't have permission to install software on your system, you can install into another directory using the --user, --prefix, or --home flags to setup.py.

+	python2.7 setup.py install --user
+	or
+	python2.7 setup.py install --prefix=~/.local
+	or
-	python2.7 setup.py install --prefix=/usr/local
+	python2.7 setup.py install --home=~

-Linux users would probably prefer to install to "~/.local".
+If you didn't install in the standard Python site-packages directory you will need to set your PYTHONPATH variable to the alternate location.
+See http://docs.python.org/2/install/index.html#search-path for further details.

-In this case you may need to add "~/.local/bin" to your executable path (to run Ragout from any working directory):
+After local installation you may need to add "bin" directory in the installation prefix to your executable path (to run Ragout from any working directory).
+For example, if your prefix was "~/.local", run:

 	export PATH=$PATH:~/.local/bin

+setup.py script also will install all necessary Python dependencies, if neded.
+Alternatively, you can install them manually using *pip* or your OS-specific package manager:

+	pip install biopython networkx
+	or
+	sudo apt-get install biopython networkx

 Ragout requires Sibelia for synteny block decomposition.
 To instal it, run: